compomics/moff-gui/README.md

 # Introduction #
-moFF-gui a java-based gui for moFF (modest FEature Finder), a fast and light tool for the quantification of peptides directly from Thermo RAW files. moFF-gui is a platform independent (windows and linux) and it is fully integrated with the peptide-shaker output.
+moFF-gui a java-based gui for moFF (modest Feature Finder), a fast and light tool for the quantification of peptides directly from Thermo RAW files. moFF-gui is a platform independent (windows and linux) and it is fully integrated with the peptide-shaker output.

 [Go to top of page](#moff-gui)